researchstudio-sat/webofneeds/documentation/how-to-won/docker.md

 ## Start WoN with Docker Tutorial

-This tutorial will guide you quick through all the necessary steps to run the following webofneeds components locally with docker.
+This tutorial is part of the [How to WoN](/documentation/how-to-won/how-to-won.md) and will guide you quick through all the necessary steps to run the following webofneeds components locally with docker.

 WoN components: